|

 However, this year was very competitive as Ferrari, Gulf, Matra, Martini and Brumos each won at least one of the ten rounds.

-Porsche had excellent sucess in selling its 2.7-litre 911 Carerra RS road car, and easily achieved the 500-unit minimum.
-The 2.8 Carerra RSR followed and was one of the best off-the-shelf race cars ever built.
+Porsche had excellent success in selling its 2.7-litre 911 Carrera RS road car, and easily achieved the 500-unit minimum to allow an uprated version of car to be entered into FIA Group 4 (Grand Tourismo Sport).
+The 2.8 Carrera RSR followed and was one of the best off-the-shelf race cars ever built.
 This car is easily identified by its small "duck-bill" rear spoiler.

 While Porsche gave its customers the 2.8 Carerra, they campaigned a 3.0 litre "prototyp" version of the car for the Martini and Brumos teams.
 While they initially looked similar to the 2.8 RSR on the outside, these cars did not compete in the Group 4 GT classes.
 Instead, these cars were entered in the Group 5 "Sportscar" class against the Matra and Alfa prototype spyders.
 At Le Mans, the cars were run with a different sweeping rear wing that was a precursor of the famous "whale-tail".